 - For Client Batches: For branding or commercial shoots, efficiency is everything.
 I save hours by using Aftershoot, an AI-powered culling and editing tool that helps me deliver a professional finish without losing days in the process.
 Its AI retouching feature has been especially valuable, since retouching is often one of the most time-consuming steps in post-production.

-Bonus: If you are a photographer, grab my exclusive promo code clickwithsal15 for 15% off Aftershoot, it’ll change your workflow.
+Bonus: If you are a photographer, grab our exclusive promo code CLICKWITHSAL15 for 15% off Aftershoot.
+It can seriously change your workflow.

 Why Editing Can Take Even Longer (If You’re Not Careful)